gchure/phd/docs/src/chapter_02/section_05_results.md

 close match between the theoretical predictions and experimental measurements across all eighteen strains.

-There are many different combinations of parameter values that can result in the same free energy as defined in @Eq:induction_bohr_definition.
+&nbsp;&nbsp;&nbsp;&nbsp;There are many different combinations of parameter values that can result in the same free energy as defined in @Eq:induction_bohr_definition.
 For example, suppose a system originally has a fold-change of 0.2 at a specific inducer concentration, and then operator mutations increase the